lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 #### AddressPermissions:AllowedAddresses:\<address\>

-Contains an array of allowed address a controlling address is allowed to interact with.
+Contains an array of address (Externally Owned Accounts or smart contracts) a controlling address is allowed to interact with.
-IF no addresses are set, interacting with ALL addresses is allowed.
-IF one or more addresses is set, the controlling address, is only allowed to interact with those addresses.
+IF no addresses are set, interacting with ANY addresses is allowed.
+IF one or more addresses is set, the controlling address is restricted to interact only with these addresses.

 ```json
 {